ebenoist/laurenbenoist.com/public/files/cv.md

 Benoist, L. N. (2015). _A Primer On the Use of Intersectionality In Multicultural Counselor Education._
 Breakout session submitted to: Association for Counselor Education and Supervision Conference (ACES) 2015.

+## Speaking Invitations and Non-Refereed Presentations

-Benoist, L. N. (2015). _Navigating Intercultural Conflict in Counsellor Education._
+Benoist, L. N. (2015).
+Invited Speaker for Statewide Chi Sigma Iota Conference. _Infusing Intersectionality in Multicultural Counselor Education_ State College, Pennsylvania.
-Breakout session submitted to: International Association for Counselling.
-(IAC) 2015.

-## Non-Refereed Presentations

 Benoist, L. N. (2013).
 Invited Speaker for Northside Literacy Coalition meeting: _Advocating and communicating with/for clients with disabilities._ Chicago, Illinois.